alshedivat/al-folio/_posts/2022-08-29-E-commerce-blogpost-distill.md

 toc:
   - name: Preface
+  - name: How e-commerce data look like?
-  - name: Data preparation
+  - name: What if there're cancelled orders?
-  - name: Data cleaning
+  - name: How each customer contributed to the business?
-  - name: Data Understanding, Data Featuring, Data Visualizing and Data Modeling
+  - name: Can we see the distribution of Customer spending?
   - name: Conclusion

 # If you use this post as a template, delete this _styles block.